eosdac/wp_payments_propose/README.md

-## Scripts to generate proposals for payments from a miltisig account
+## Scripts to generate proposals for payments from a multisig account

 Edit the wp_payments_propose.sh file and change the payment variables at the top.